(A) The Supplier has developed certain software applications and platforms which it makes available to subscribers via the internet on a monthly fee.

 3.2 Save where expressly stated, these Terms create no obligation or right on behalf of either the Supplier or the Customer in absence of an executed Order Form.

-3.3 Subject to clause 2 this clause 3.3 and clause 3.4, the Customer may, from time to time during any Subscription Term, purchase additional Services.
+3.3 Subject to clause 3.2 and clause 3.4, the Customer may, from time to time during any Subscription Term, purchase additional Services.
 If the Customer wishes to purchase additional Services, the Customer shall notify the Supplier in writing.
 The Supplier shall evaluate such request for additional Services and respond to the Customer with approval and additional fees or rejection of the request (such approval not to be unreasonably withheld).
 Where the Supplier approves the request, the Supplier shall create a further Order Form for the additional Services.

 3.4 If additional Services are purchased by the Customer part way through the Initial Subscription Term or any Renewal Period (as applicable), the minimum term for the such additional Services shall be pro-rated from the date of activation by the Supplier for the remainder of the Initial Subscription Term or then current Renewal Period (as applicable).

 4.1 The Supplier shall, during the Subscription Term, provide the Services and make available the Documentation to the Customer on and subject to the terms of this Agreement.